Example Templates

 local interop = require "@antiraid/interop"

-local formatter = require "@antiraid/formatters"
+local promise = require "@antiraid/promise"

 -- Make the embed